Chris Packham: Since 2009

 Since June 2009, he has co-presented the BBC Two nature programme Springwatch – and its sister programmes BBC Autumnwatch and BBC Winterwatch – along with various others.
 He has also led yearly birdwatching tours in The Gambia.

-He formed the production company Head Over Heels with producer Stuart Woodman, making wildlife programmes for Discovery Channel, National Geographic, and the BBC.
+Packham formed the production company Head Over Heels with producer Stuart Woodman, making wildlife programmes for Discovery Channel, National Geographic, and the BBC.

 In 2011, Packham won an episode of the BBC's Celebrity Mastermind.
 His specialist subject was the Battle of Rorke's Drift.
 He also presented the BBC programme The Animal's Guide to Britain.
 In 2013, he presented a four-part documentary series entitled Secrets of Our Living Planet, which demonstrated the complex ecological relationships upon which apparently unconnected species, such as tigers and crabs, depend.
 In 2014, Packham presented a two-part BBC documentary in which he, Martha Kearney and Adam Hart examined in detail the behaviour of the honeybee, as well as a BBC series on animal cognition, called Inside the Animal Mind, which partly featured his own pet dogs.
 In 2014, he presented a 10-part series The Wonder of Animals for the BBC.
 It included episodes on birds of prey, dolphins, crocodiles, great apes, elephants, foxes, ants, big cats, bears and penguins.

 In 2016, Packham co-presented a two-part series for the BBC, Cats v.
 Dogs: Which Is Best?, along with Liz Bonnin.
 The programmes compared cat behaviour and relationships with humans, against those of dogs, in the format of a mock contest.
 It also explored some recent research on the subject.
 In 2017, Packham co-presented Earth Live on Nat Geo Wild with Jane Lynch and Phil Keogan.
 The programme was a live journey exploring some of the most spectacular wildlife on the planet.
 He also worked with Jaguar Land Rover on a promotional podcast series called The Discovery Adventures.

 In October 2017, he presented a BBC Television documentary about his experience as a high-functioning person with Asperger's, Chris Packham: Asperger's and Me.
 In the programme, Packham examined critically the approach taken to autism and Asperger syndrome in the United States.

-In January 2018 he presented BBC Two's The Real T-Rex, in which he attempted to rebuild the most authentic Tyrannosaurus rex ever seen, from the bones up.
+In 2018 he presented BBC Two's The Real T-Rex, in which he attempted to rebuild the most authentic Tyrannosaurus rex ever seen, from the bones up.
 Also in January he presented Chris Packham: In Search of the Lost Girl on BBC Two, in which he highlighted the impact of palm oil consumption on the rainforests of Sumatra.
 In August 2018, Packham co-hosted Yellowstone Live on National Geographic Channel with TV host Josh Elliott, a four-night event showcasing the Greater Yellowstone Ecosystem with feeds from dozens of live cameras and seven camera crews.